thoughtspot/thoughtspot.github.io/_data-connect/setup/adding-data-source.md

 Data sources can consist of relational database sources, like SQL Server, or applications, like Marketo or Salesforce.
 To add a data source:

-1. Log in to ThoughtSpot from a browser.
+1. Sign in to ThoughtSpot.

 2. Click **Data**, on the top navigation bar.